A Tyler the Creator tweet? A Melania Trump statue? What is ‘Midsommar’ really about?

 — ibrahim salha (@ibzo) July 8, 2019

-Others are convinced it’s about this Tyler the Creator tweet, one which context clues would indicate is actually about A$AP Rocky being detained in Sweden on assault charges:
+Others are convinced it’s about this Tyler the Creator tweet, one that context clues would indicate is actually about A$AP Rocky being detained in Sweden on assault charges:

 MIDSOMMAR (2019, Aster) https://t.co/UGiqdnwoFh